Ping-Group-UCSC/NonRad/Examples/NBVN/Instructions.md

 ```

 4. (Bonus) calculate intersystem crossing rate with a fictitous setup.
-This is not physical in this case but just demonstrates this calculation (NV diamond example coming soon!).
+This is not physical in this case but just demonstrates this calculation (see NV diamond example for realistic example).

 ```bash
 cd ../isc